API Reference#

 get_next_sub(top_level_folder[, ...])

-Initialise the configurations for datashuttle to use on the local machine.
+Initialize the configurations for datashuttle on the local machine.

 set_name_templates(new_name_templates)